db2798/Capstone/README.md

 <p align = "center">
-We are using labelme (<a href="https://github.com/wkentaro/labelme">https://github.com/wkentaro/labelme</a>) polygon annotation to label the container ships in the images.
+We are using labelme (<a href="https://github.com/wkentaro/labelme">https://github.com/wkentaro/labelme</a>) polygon annotation to label the container dolphins in the images.
 </p>

 ## Data labeling